“For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.”

 “Noble” are aristocrats, blue blood, families of high descent.
 God does not try to make the gospel fashionable before people can receive it.

 Note the three uses of the word “many.”
 God did not say “any.”
 God calls some wise, some mighty, and some noble, but not many.
 Not many great philosophers, presidents, kings, or queens of the world are believers.
 Some of the Praetorian Guard (some of the most influential people in the Roman world—they chose the Caesar) came to Christ (Php 4:22).

 God demonstrates His wisdom in the gospel.

-The gospel is not a product of human machinations or devises.
-God uses methodology different from our expectation.
+The gospel is not a product of human machinations or devices.
+God uses methodology different from our expectations.
 He turns our viewpoints upside down.
 He uses the scandal of the cross.
 The issue at stake is God’s power, not man’s power.
 The questions asked earlier in this chapter are, “Where is the wise man?
 Where is the scribe?
 Where is the debater of this age?”
 What real value is there in their systems?
-We can put no trust in their systems.
+We can put no trust in their designs.

 The issue addressed in this passage is not anti-intellectualism or irrationalism.
 The question at hand is that man is at the mercy of God in revealing Himself.
 Man cannot find infinite things through finite methods.

 Note T. S. Elliot’s warning of elevating human wisdom too far:

 All our knowledge brings us closer to our ignorance.